 Yes.
 This is an issue throughout southern BC and Vancouver Island.
-Many other areas in Canada and the United States also struggle with geese.
+Other areas in Canada and the US also struggle with geese.
 Information is available on the internet about different areas, issues and management techniques.
+The first cull on Vancouver Island was held in the Capital Region in 2015.